The Big Red One: Background

+The Big Red One is semi-autobiographical in nature, based on Samuel Fuller's experiences serving in the 16th Infantry Regiment, 1st Infantry Division of the U.S. Army during World War II.
+The unit is nicknamed "The Big Red One" for the red numeral "1" on the division's shoulder patch.
+He received the Silver Star, Bronze Star, and Purple Heart during his service.
+He was present at the liberation of the Falkenau concentration camp.
+The 2004 reconstructed version refers to it as "a fictional life based on a factual death."

+The character of the Sergeant, portrayed by Lee Marvin, was reportedly inspired by Major Theodore L. Dobol, who served with distinction in the 1st Infantry Division during World War II.

+Fuller's screenplay was drawn from a wartime diary he kept, reflected in the character Zab (Robert Carradine), and a regimental history he co-authored in 1946.

 Production

+Development

 Warner Bros. was interested in filming The Big Red One in the late 1950s, sending Fuller on a trip to Europe to scout locations.
 Fuller directed Merrill's Marauders as a dry run for the film.
 When Fuller argued with Jack L. Warner and his studio over cuts they made to Merrill's Marauders, the plans for The Big Red One were dropped.

 In the project's early stages, at Jack L. Warner's urging, John Wayne was lined up to play the sergeant, but Fuller felt that he was not right for the role.

 Peter Bogdanovich helped set up the film at Paramount Pictures, which paid Fuller to write a script.
 When Paramount head Frank Yablans left the studio, though, the project was put in turnaround.
 It shifted over to Lorimar with Bogdanovich to produce (he says Fuller wanted him to play the Robert Carradine part), but then Bogdanovich pulled out and brought in Gene Corman to produce.